ManfredGit/MTC_Labrat/README.md

 Prerequisites
 ----
-In order to successfully complete this lab you will need:
+In order to deploy the Labrat platfrom you will need:
 - An active Microsoft Azure Subscription.
 If you do not have a current subscription, you can create one using the **<a target="_blank" href="https://azure.microsoft.com/en-us/free/">free trial</a>**
 - Labrat uses a number of open source projects to work properly, please refer to the individual service for a list of requeried software/version.